Backpacking the Gila Wilderness - a 55 Mile Loop

 Starting at the Gila Cliff Dwellings

 The trailhead for the West Fork of the Gila River shares a parking lot with the legendary Gila Cliff Dwellings.
 There is a short 1-mile loop that goes up, into the cliffs.
-I chose this as the starting location because the road deadends at this location and provides the closest entry point to the heart of the wilderness.
+I chose this as the starting location because here the road ends and provides the closest entry point to the heart of the wilderness.

 I arrived around 1:00 pm and the sun was hot, although the air was cold.
 The canyon walls soared above my head and the red rocks reflected the light.